kritim-labs/.github/README.md

 ### Open Source
 - **Smriti** — A journaling and reflection engine rooted in memory and self-understanding.
 [Repo](https://github.com/bvrvl/Smriti)

+- **You Were Gonna End Up Here** - An interactive, full-stack web application that explores the philosophy of determinism.
+Users begin with a single event and trace its causes backward, guided by a generative AI, to uncover an inevitable origin point.
+[Repo](https://github.com/bvrvl/you-were-gonna-end-up-here) ; Live [Demo](https://you-were-gonna-end-up-here.vercel.app)
 ### Proprietary
 - **FiradPatra** — A legal assistant designed for the nuances of Nepali law and the lived realities of its practitioners.
 Demo [Repo](https://github.com/bvrvl/firad-patra) ; Live [Website](https://firadpatra.com)